makerdao/endgame-docs/misc/glossary.md

 **Active Ecosystem Actors:** Ecosystem Actors that work according to the specifications of Scope Frameworks and receive funding for performing specific projects.

-**[Advisory Council](../maker-core/advisory-councils.md):** Entity that is responsible for the creation and adherence to Scope Frameworks.

 **Advisory Ecosystem Actors:** Ecosystem Actors that perform research and publish advice for the DAO to use in its governance process.

+**[Aligned Voter Committee (AVC)](../maker-core/avc.md):** Group of individuals with similar values and goals that delegate MKR for governance voting and have at least one Constitutional Conserver.

 **Alignment Engineering:** The practice of designing mechanisms, incentives, and shared habits that benefit the organizational alignment of the entire ecosystem.

 **[Arbitration Scope](../maker-core/list-of-scopes.md):** Governance Scope that determines how escalated disputes within the DAO are rectified.

 **Arranger:** Ecosystem Actor that source, structure, and attest RWA Collateral for a Protector SubDAO.